East Asia | Rank #15 nominal, #14 PPP

 Exports represent around 44 percent of GDP, one of the highest ratios among large economies.
 China, the US, and Vietnam are the three largest export markets.
 The semiconductor industry alone contributes 15 to 20 percent of total exports and is highly cyclical, swinging Korean trade balances quickly with the global memory-chip price cycle.

 Real GDP growth has slowed to around 2 percent on the back of demographic headwinds (Korea has the world's lowest fertility rate at around 0.7), elevated household debt, and competition from China in mid-tier industrial categories.
-The IMF projects +2.3 percent for 2026.
-Per-capita GDP at $33,300 is now broadly comparable to Italy and Japan.
+The IMF projects +1.9 percent for 2026.
+Per-capita GDP at around $37,400 is now broadly comparable to Japan.

 Sector Composition